Lutetium: Occurrence and production

 Found with almost all other rare-earth metals but never by itself, lutetium is very difficult to separate from other elements.
 Its principal commercial source is as a by-product from the processing of the rare earth phosphate mineral monazite (Ce,La,...)PO_{4}, which has concentrations of only 0.0001% of the element, not much higher than the abundance of lutetium in the Earth crust of about 0.5 mg/kg.
 No lutetium-dominant minerals are currently known.
 The main mining areas are China, United States, Brazil, India, Sri Lanka and Australia.
 The world production of lutetium (in the form of oxide) is about 10 tonnes per year.
 Pure lutetium metal is very difficult to prepare.
 It is one of the rarest and most expensive of the rare earth metals with the price about US$10,000 per kilogram, or about one-fourth that of gold.

 Crushed minerals are treated with hot concentrated sulfuric acid to produce water-soluble sulfates of rare earths.
 Thorium precipitates out of solution as hydroxide and is removed.
 After that the solution is treated with ammonium oxalate to convert rare earths into their insoluble oxalates.
 The oxalates are converted to oxides by annealing.
 The oxides are dissolved in nitric acid that excludes one of the main components, cerium, whose oxide is insoluble in HNO3.
 Several rare earth metals, including lutetium, are separated as a double salt with ammonium nitrate by crystallization.
 Lutetium is separated by ion exchange.
-In this process, rare-earth ions are sorbed onto suitable ion-exchange resin by exchange with hydrogen, ammonium or cupric ions present in the resin.
+In this process, rare-earth ions are adsorbed onto suitable ion-exchange resin by exchange with hydrogen, ammonium or cupric ions present in the resin.
 Lutetium salts are then selectively washed out by suitable complexing agent.
 Lutetium metal is then obtained by reduction of anhydrous LuCl3 or LuF3 by either an alkali metal or alkaline earth metal.

+177Lu is produced by neutron activation of 176Lu or by indirectly by neutron activation of 176Yb followed by beta decay.
+The 6.693-day half-life allows transport from the production reactor to the point of use without significant loss in activity.

 Applications

-Because of production difficulty and high price, lutetium has very few commercial uses, especially since it is rarer than most of the other lanthanides but is chemically not very different.
-However, stable lutetium can be used as catalysts in petroleum cracking in refineries and can also be used in alkylation, hydrogenation, and polymerization applications.
-A nitrogen-doped lutetium hydride may have a role in creating room temperature superconductors at 10 kbar.
+Small quantities of lutetium have many speciality uses.